Wotcnt/Polyrifringence-Engine/README.md

 - Ensure ethical recursion via the **Recursive Sovereignty Protocol**
 - Integrate Codex Canon or RSANCS extensions

+-     Project Complexity Level: Advanced / Multi-Disciplinary, Non-Standard, High Complexity: requiring specialized expertise.

+#### This project requires a strong background in physics (particularly optics and wave mechanics), GPU programming, recursive symbolic systems, and familiarity with AI concepts related to feedback and phase coherence.
+Users should have experience with scientific computing, Python, and CUDA or similar technologies.
+The repository is best suited for researchers, developers, or enthusiasts comfortable with interdisciplinary technical and conceptual challenges, rather than beginners.

 ### 🤝 Connect with the Recursive AI Guide
 🔹 **Access:**
 [**👉 Launch the Polyrifringence Engine Expert GPT**](https://chatgpt.com/g/g-690ba54cdd648191819f793fe7a62988-polyrifringence-engine-expert)